Solidere: Finances

 Solidere shares went on sale at the beginning of November 1993.
 Each share cost $100.
 Sales were restricted to Arab investors.
 Sixty-five million shares were on sale. $1.1 billion worth of shares had already been issued to landowners, tenants and leaseholders in compulsory purchases.
 One property owner involved described the process as “one of the greatest swindles of the century.”

 In 1996, following the Israeli seventeen day bombardment of Lebanon, Solidere revised it's $30 billion plan, Horizon 2000.
 The new plan projected an expenditure of $1 billion a year for five years.
 In the four years since Rafic Hariri becoming prime minister the country's public debt had risen from $2 billion to $8 billion.
 The Israeli attack was estimated to have caused damage costing $500 million.
 It also resulted in a loss in investor confidence.

-Its shares are listed on the Beirut Stock Exchange, and its Global Depository Receipts trade on the London Stock Exchange.
+Its shares are listed on the Beirut Stock Exchange, and its Global Depository Receipt trade on the London Stock Exchange.
 Its share price on the Beirut exchange has risen sharply in recent years, from about US$5 in early 2004 to a high of $39 in September 2008.
 Between 1995 and 2015, Solidere has approved more than $1B in dividends to its shareholders.

 Solidere's 36,000 shareholders are mostly Lebanese, in addition to Arab nationals, banks, and Arab or international funds.
 There are two categories of shares: A held by previous property owners and B by new investors.
 Rafik Hariri's share in the company has been a controversial subject in the Lebanese political spectrum.
 Some rumors say that he owned a majority stake in Solidere before his assassination in 2005, and the Hariri family continues to be a principal shareholder today.
 However, the Hariri family rejected those rumors, saying that he owned only 6% of the company's shares.
 Furthermore, Solidere prohibits any shareholder from acquiring more than 10% of the company's capital, either directly or indirectly.

 In 2020, according to Jean Hanna, Deputy General Manager at Fidus, when Solidere saw the surge in demand for real estate it stopped selling at discounts of 30 to 40 percent as it used to do in the past when there was a slump in demand.
 It began to sell at a fair price but afterwards it increased prices by around 30 percent with the continuous rise in demand, he said.
 Now that it has settled its debt, Solidere is less interested in selling properties that is why it has raised its prices, according to Hanna.
 The fact that real estate sales on the local market at large were only limited property owners who wanted to settle debt to banks has also contributed to the increase in demand for Solidere's properties, he said.